vantran-mainz/Ramadan_Pregnancy_Cognitive/README.md

 - Stata/MP 18
 - Operating environment: CBS Remote Access environment

+## Running the code
+The programs should be executed in the following order:
+1. `Master.do`: Runs the complete analytical workflow
+2. Data and sample construction
+  - `1.
+Ramadan_Exposure.do`
+  - `2.
+Cito.do`
+  - `3.
+Education & Income.do`
+  - `4.
+Special Education.do`
+  - `5.
+Data Merging_Project 2.do`
+3. `6.
+Results_Project 2.1.do`: F1 analyses
+4. `6.
+Results_Project 2.2.do`: F2 analyses

 ## Reproducibility limitations
 Because the underlying microdata are confidential and access-restricted, the analyses cannot be executed using the repository alone.
 The repository